KozakHou/Reg-PINNs/README.md

 # Conclusion
-- We re-evaluate the relationship between parameters (Bz, Dp) and 𝑟_0   and 𝛼, and propose alternative types of numerical models.
+- We re-evaluate the relationship between parameters (Bz, Dp) and 𝑟_0   and 𝛼, and propose alternative types of empirical models.

-- The proposed algorithm (Emp-PINNs) resolves the issues of numerical methods' inherent lack of precision and the poor generalization capabilities of machine learning.
+- The proposed algorithm (Emp-PINNs) resolves the issues of empirical methods' inherent lack of precision and the poor generalization capabilities of machine learning.

 - Emp-PINNs is an algorithm that constrains vanilla neural networks to converge on predictions and enhances generalization by excluding intervening outliers.